GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 a sophisticated system of links and indexes to keep the notes together.
 Through links, his indexes branched into multiple contexts.
 This helped him to understand the researched topic in many ways.

-[concept- or mind-mapping](https://en.wikipedia.org/wiki/Concept_map) tool would also be a good addition.
+A [concept- or mind-mapping](https://en.wikipedia.org/wiki/Concept_map) application would also be a good addition.
 This means that our software should have the ability to easily attach and open large quantities of documents, such as PDF files or files produced by concept mapping tools.